KnowledgeGarden/LiteWeight/resources/ReadMe.md

 * Some connections (predicates) are _symmetrical_ in which case both directions say the same thing.

 This collection must expand as new connections are added.

+"isSymmetrical": true has been added to symmetrical relations